SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 HDF formats require a viewer, such as `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_.

-The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by spaces or commas, in the following order:
+The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by whitespaces or commas or semicolons, in the following order:

     *Q, I(Q), ( dI(Q), dQ(Q) )*

-where dI(Q) is the uncertainty on the intensity value, and *dQ(Q)* **is the instrumental resolution in** *Q*, **assumed to have arisen from pinhole geometry**.
+where *Q* is assumed to have units of 1/Angstrom, *I(Q)* is assumed to have units of 1/cm, *dI(Q)* is the uncertainty on the intensity value (also as 1/cm), and *dQ(Q)* **is the one-sigma FWHM Gaussian instrumental resolution in** *Q*, **assumed to have arisen from pinhole geometry**.
 If the data are slit-smeared, see `Slit-Smeared Data`_.

-If using CSV output from, for example, a spreadsheet, ensure that it is not using commas as delimiters for the thousands.
-Also note that with some computer language settings commas in CSV files can be replaced by semi-colons!
+There must be a minimum of 5 lines of data in the file, and each line of data **must** contain the same number of entries (i.e. columns of data values).

 As a general rule, SasView will provide better fits when it is provided with more information (i.e. more columns) about each observation (i.e. data point).

+If using CSV output, ensure that it is not using commas as delimiters for the thousands.

 **Examples of these formats can be found in the \\test\\1d_data sub-folder in the SasView installation folder.**